raystubbs/zero/doc/BuildingComponents.md

 all props are given the `:default` behavior.
 Which means a JS property matching the prop name will be generated for the component class, and the component will watch for changes to any attribute matching the prop name.
-The current prop value will reflect that last thing updated, out of the attribute and JS property.
+The current prop value will reflect the last thing updated, out of the attribute and JS property.
 For most components, this is okay behavior for all props.

 ```clojure